SamLonneman/os-challenge-wavy-gang/README.md

 # 02159 Operating Systems Challenge
 ### Wavy Gang - Sam Lonneman, Alana Vanzo, & Pedro Wachtendorff

+## General Information
+### Contributions
+**Sam Lonneman** (s216999) - Experiments 1, 2, 3, & 5.

+**Alana Vanzo** (s221952) - Experiments ____.

+**Pedro Wachtendorff** (s221411) - Experiments ____.

+### Final Solution
+The code on this branch makes up our final solution.
+At the moment, it is an exact copy of the code found in the branch [`Experiment_5`](https://github.com/SamLonneman/os-challenge-wavy-gang/tree/Experiment_1) because this was our best performing experiment so far, and it utilizes some concepts built up from previous experiments.
+First, this solution is multithreaded rather than multiprocess, a change first made during Experiment 1.
+Second, it is optimized for a 4 core system, a change first made during Experiment 2.
+Finally, it utilizes a max heap based request priority queue for handling the order of requests to process, a change first made during Experiment 5.
+For more detailed information on the rationale and effects of these changes, you can find all the experiment reports below, or individually on each experiment's branch.

+### Benchmarking
+Many of the experiments below make reference to a client run configuration called [`test.sh`](https://github.com/SamLonneman/os-challenge-wavy-gang/blob/master/test.sh), which can be found here in the root directory.
+This is the configuration used throughout many of the below experiments to gather scores for our new solutions and the benchmarks.
+It is nearly identical to the provided configuration [`run-client-milestone.sh`](https://github.com/dtu-ese/os-challenge-common/blob/master/run-client-milestone.sh), except that the difficulty and delay have each been decreased by a factor of 10.
+This configuration allowed us to perform many more meaningful tests within a reasonable amount of time.

 ## Experiment 1: Multithreading

 ### Background